gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 git config --get user.email
 ```

-### Check changes to the Recipe with `git diff`
+### Check for changed files in the Recipes repository

-It is considered good practice to double check the changes about to be committed by ContributeRecipe
+It is considered good practice to double check the changes about to be committed by ContributeRecipe:

 ```
 cd /Data/Compile/Recipes
+git status
+# if existing files have been modified, you can run:
-git diff ExampleRecipe
+git diff
 ```

 ### Run `ContributeRecipe`